Nelson00011/Nelson00011/README.md

 <h1 align="center">Nelson's Github</h1>

 I am a Software Engineer, graduate of [Hackbright](https://hackbrightacademy.com/) Coding Academy (*March 2023*).
-My background in science taught me to find creative solutions and be resourceful when in a time crunch.
+My background in science taught me to find creative solutions in highly technical fields and be resourceful when there is limited time or strict deadlines.
 As a software developer, I enjoy applications that use a clean aesthetic to enhance user experience and engagement.
 I love solution oriented, results focused, communication driven teams that empower group members and support diversity.

-##### WORK STATUS: Free-lancing
+##### WORK STATUS: Free-lancing / Open to Work

 ### Tech Stack:
 <!-- BASIC -->